 Once upon a time, crafting was frugal.
-Handmade gifts had more heart, but they also saved you some cash.
-If you wanted new clothes, you usually saved up for your Sunday best or you made it yourself (sometimes both!).
-Of course, this was in the days before fast fashion, where things were made for cheap in China and sold at a (sometimes) loss at big box stores like WalMart and Target.
+Handmade gifts not only had more heart, but they also saved you some cash.
+Of course, this was in the days before things were made for cheap in China and sold at a (sometimes) loss at big box stores like WalMart and Target.

 Like many things that have changed over the years, crafting is no longer a necessity, but a luxury- a luxury of time and money.
 There’s no other reason that giant warehouses are dedicated to crafting and sewing (as opposed to being a small segment of a department or dry good store)- it makes money.
 Like, lots of it.